teejee2008/aptik/MANUAL.md

 1. For each user, the TAR file backup `<basepath>/home/<username>/data.tar.gz` is extracted to the user's home directory.
 Files are restored to original locations along with original permissions and timestamps.
 2. For each user, the ownership is updated for file and folders in user's home directory.
 This ensures that all files in home directory are owned by the user.
-3. When restoring a duplicity backup, the steps are similar.
-Data is restored from backup files created by duplicity in `<basepath>/home/<username>`.
-   {0}.
-The password should be specified during restore if it was specified during backup (option `--password <string>`).
-A default password `aptik` is used if none is specified.
-4. Backups can be restored for specific users with option `--users <user1,user2...>`.
+3. Backups can be restored for specific users with option `--users <user1,user2...>`.
 Specify a comma-separated list of user names without space.

 ### DConf Settings